brian-mcclune-nnl/paper-scope-6/README.md

-# DocHunt
+# Paper Scope 6

-DocHunt is an application for intelligently hunting down documents!
+Paper Scope 6 is an application for intelligently hunting down documents!
 This implementation's interface is built upon Vue 3.